 We had one “online only” activity for members for quite a while now, our monthly quest.
 We also have a permanent online “meeting place” now, our member forum (if you are a member, please register if you haven’t done so already!).
 I also intend to run a “regular” club meeting online, beginning in April – ideally with both a presentation, and our MemberShare, just like we used to do it.
 We’ll have to find out what works and what doesn’t.
 You’ll receive our updates in your inbox, as usual.

 Please stay safe and healthy, and practice social distancing – lives depend on it.

 Chair, Photo Section, Sierra Club San Diego Chapter

 Feature image credit: Cindy Croissant

 Alexander S. Kunz is a landscape and nature photographer originally from Germany.
-He moved to San Diego in 2010 and specializes on our local landscapes.
+He moved to San Diego in 2010 and specializes on our local landscapes and nature.
 He currently serves as the Photo Section’s chair, teaches the club’s Lightroom workshops, and also leads a couple of outdoor activities.

 You can find his photographic portfolio and blog on his website at https://www.alex-kunz.com.